 - Livescribe Pen: technology for note-taking

-For a full description of Earlham’s policy on accommodation for students with disabilities is online.
+For a full description of Earlham’s policy on accommodation for students with disabilities read the Students with Disabilities (PDF).

 Students should contact the AEC director to obtain disability status, to request disability accommodations or to initiate a grievance.